 ¹ Based on the comments below, it behooves me to clarify that I was “pre-literate” inasmuch as I was still unskilled in the art of reading and writing in my formative years between 3 and 8 (1954-1959).
 Naturally, someone who is “woke” would feel compelled to come here to announce racism abounds among children three years old and older.
 Oddly, most who complain of rampant racism a) never set foot in the south during those years; b) never set eyes on a “whites-only” water fountain, and; c) are predominantly Caucasian like me.
 Go figure.
 As for my political leanings, I identify as “American”.
 The term “Trumpist” is a pejorative manufactured to describe anyone who hasn’t received their vaccinations, doesn’t plan to, and disagrees with the current, reigning political establishment.

 Has anyone ever considered America has existed for over 200+ years and almost all of the perceived ills have only now been uncovered in the last 10?
 Who would ever think that Martin Luther King’s most famous immortal words (i.e., content of character versus color of their skin) would be rent asunder fifty years later by the very folks who aspire to lift them up?
 Shades of Mr. Santayana…

 Lastly, I would point out that any art or videos presented here are sent in to me by you, the reader.
 I do not feel they express the beliefs of the readership as a whole.
 I offer them as entertainment only.
 I reiterate for the dense- this Day allows us all to celebrate the right to celebrate.
+Innumerable Veterans died to ensure that right.
 Any and all who disagree with what I write merely confirm the truth of this axiom.
-It’s an art now lost in the rush to wokeism called freedom of thought.
+It’s an art form now lost in the rush to wokeism called freedom of thought.
 Its death was preceded by the death of free speech.